paulshuker/coppafisher/docs/omp.md

 $\bar{\mathbf{B}}$ is of shape $\text{genes assigned}$ by $\text{rounds}*\text{channels}$ and $\bar{\mathbf{S}}$ is of
 shape $\text{rounds} * \text{channels}$. $(...)^{-1}$ is the Moore-Penrose matrix inverse (a pseudo-inverse).

-## 3: Gene Coefficients
+## 3: Pixel Scores

-After updating the gene weights, every assigned gene coefficient is (re)computed for pixels that passed gene assignment.
+After updating the gene weights, every assigned gene pixel score is (re)computed for pixels that passed gene assignment.
-The coefficient for assigned gene $g$ in pixel $p$ is given by
+The pixel score for assigned gene $g$ in pixel $p$ is given by

 $$
 c_{pgi} = \frac{1}{N_r ||\mathbf{\tilde{R}}||_{pgr.i}}\Bigg | \sum_{rc}\tilde{R}_{pgrci} \hat{B}_{grc} \Bigg |